MithulaJinde317-hub/Re---Insight/README.md

 ## 🧠 How It Works

 1. Input two DNA sequences (wild-type and mutant)
-2. Convert enzyme recognition patterns into regex
+2. the program Converts enzyme recognition patterns into regex
-3. Scan sequences for restriction sites
+3. Scans the  sequences for restriction sites
-4. Compare enzyme cutting patterns
+4. Compares enzyme cutting patterns
-5. Output enzymes that differentiate sequences
+5. Output - enzymes that differentiate sequences
 6. Simulate digestion fragments

 ---